Te Maire Martin: 2018

-Martin started at five-eighth in Round 1 of the 2018 NRL season, filling in for the injured Michael Morgan and playing alongside Johnathan Thurston for the first time.
-When Morgan returned in Round 3, Martin played of the interchange for a number of games.
-In June, he started at five-eighth for New Zealand in their 36-18 loss to England at Mile High Stadium in Denver.
+Martin started at five-eighth in round 1 of the 2018 NRL season, filling in for the injured Michael Morgan and playing alongside Johnathan Thurston for the first time.
+When Morgan returned in round 3, Martin played of the interchange for a number of games.
+In June, he started at five-eighth for New Zealand in their 36–18 loss to England at Mile High Stadium in Denver.

 Later in the season, Martin shifted to fullback when Morgan was ruled out for the season, playing five games in the position.

 2019

-Martin started the 2019 season at five-eighth before moving to fullback in Round 3.
-On 1 May, the Cowboys announced that Martin would be sidelined indefinitely with a small bleed on his brain.
+Martin started the 2019 season at five-eighth before moving to fullback in round 3.
+On 1 May, North Queensland announced that Martin would be sidelined indefinitely with a small bleed on his brain.
 On 9 July, Martin returned to training but missed the rest of the season.
-Martin's contract expired following the 2019 season but he remained at the Cowboys, undertaking pre-season training in the hope of being cleared to play rugby league again.
+Martin's contract expired following the 2019 season but he remained at North Queensland, undertaking pre-season training in the hope of being cleared to play rugby league again.